-The BQ76942 device includes optional capability for the customer to calibrate the COV (cell overvoltage) and CUV (cell undervoltage) protection thresholds on the production line, in order to improve threshold accuracy in system or to realize a threshold between the preset thresholds available from the device.
+The BQ769142 device includes optional capabilities for the customer to calibrate the COV (cell overvoltage) and CUV (cell undervoltage) protection thresholds on the production line to improve threshold accuracy in the system, or to realize a threshold between the preset thresholds available from the device.

 This calibration is performed while the device is in CONFIG\UPDATE mode.
-To calibrate the COV threshold, an external voltage is first applied between VC10 and VC9 that is equal to the desired COV threshold.
-Next, the CAL\COV() subcommand is sent by the host, which causes the BQ76942 device to perform a search for the appropriate calibration coefficients to realize a COV threshold at or close to the applied voltage level.
+To calibrate the COV threshold, an external voltage is first applied between VC14 and VC13A that is equal to the desired COV threshold.
+Next, the host sends the CAL\COV() subcommand, which causes the BQ769142 device to perform a search for the appropriate calibration coefficients to realize a COV threshold at or close to the applied voltage level.
 When this search is completed, the resulting calibration coefficient is returned by the subcommand and automatically written into the Protections:COV:COV Threshold Override configuration parameter.
-If this parameter is nonzero, the device will not use its factory trim settings but will instead use this value.
+If this parameter is nonzero, the device does not use its factory trim settings, but instead uses this value.

-The CUV threshold is calibrated similarly, an external voltage is applied between VC10 and VC9 equal to the desired CUV threshold.
-Next, while in CONFIG\UPDATE mode, the CAL\CUV() subcommand is sent by the host, which causes the BQ76942 device to perform a search for the appropriate calibration coefficients to realize a CUV threshold at or close to the applied voltage level.
+The CUV threshold is calibrated similarly; an external voltage is applied between VC14 and VC13A equal to the desired CUV threshold.
+Next, while in CONFIG\UPDATE mode, the CAL\CUV() subcommand is sent by the host, which causes the BQ769142 device to perform a search for the appropriate calibration coefficients to realize a CUV threshold at or close to the applied voltage level.
 When this search is completed, the resulting calibration coefficient is returned by the subcommand and automatically written into the Protections:CUV:CUV Threshold Override configuration parameter.